d365collaborative/d365fo.tools/docs/Get-D365LcsDeploymentStatus.md

 ### EXAMPLE 1
 ```
-Get-D365LcsDeploymentStatus -ProjectId 123456789 -ActionHistoryId 123456789 -EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e" -BearerToken "Bearer JldjfafLJdfjlfsalfd..." -LcsApiUri "https://lcsapi.lcs.dynamics.com"
+Get-D365LcsDeploymentStatus -ProjectId 123456789 -ActivityId 123456789 -EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e" -BearerToken "Bearer JldjfafLJdfjlfsalfd..." -LcsApiUri "https://lcsapi.lcs.dynamics.com"
 ```

 This will check the deployment status of specific activity against an environment.
 The LCS project is identified by the ProjectId 123456789, which can be obtained in the LCS portal.
-The activity is identified by the ActionHistoryId 123456789, which is obtained from the Invoke-D365LcsDeployment execution.
+The activity is identified by the ActivityId 123456789, which is obtained from the Invoke-D365LcsDeployment execution.
 The environment is identified by the EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e", which can be obtained in the LCS portal.
 The request will authenticate with the BearerToken "Bearer JldjfafLJdfjlfsalfd...".
 The http request will be going to the LcsApiUri "https://lcsapi.lcs.dynamics.com" (NON-EUROPE).

 ### EXAMPLE 2
 ```
-Get-D365LcsDeploymentStatus -ActionHistoryId 123456789 -EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e"
+Get-D365LcsDeploymentStatus -ActivityId 123456789 -EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e"
 ```

 This will check the deployment status of specific activity against an environment.
-The activity is identified by the ActionHistoryId 123456789, which is obtained from the Invoke-D365LcsDeployment execution.
+The activity is identified by the ActivityId 123456789, which is obtained from the Invoke-D365LcsDeployment execution.
 The environment is identified by the EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e", which can be obtained in the LCS portal.

 All default values will come from the configuration available from Get-D365LcsApiConfig.